 Where to begin?

 Start planning!
-Configuration management must be in sync with the most critical business processes—handling incidents and problems.
-The implementation of the configuration management plan will optimize the project as well as the work of technical support and administrative teams, which, in turn, will certainly affect the efficiency of other departments.
+Configuration management must sync with the most critical business processes—handling incidents and problems.
+The implementation of the configuration management plan will optimize the project as well as the work of technical support and administrative teams, which, in turn, will undoubtedly affect the efficiency of other departments.
 When planning, it is also worthwhile to pay attention to critical services and services that are necessary for management to lay a foothold for future scaling.
 This, in turn, affects the company’s growth rate and the range of projects completed successfully.

 The stage of determining the initial state is the next step after planning.
 It is needed to understand what elements the company’s infrastructure consists of now.
 Such a snapshot in the future can be used to compare conditions.
 For example, “this year, the number of projects increased by 20%, which led to the emergence of 2,000 new changes.”
-The definition of the initial state should start with any one project by painting all its components.
+The definition of the initial state should start with anyone’s project by painting all its components.
 In this case, the information obtained must be entered into the database.
 It is also important to determine the person responsible for entering information into the database.

-The next step in implementing configuration management is change control—a process that should be applied to all actions performed on IT infrastructure objects.
+The next step in configuration management is change control, which should be applied to all actions performed on IT infrastructure objects.
 For the successful implementation of control, you must comply with several basic requirements:

 - Work closely with change control workers so that the configuration management job follows corporate change policies.
 Without change control, the data provided by any PPM system will quickly become obsolete.

 - Professionals responsible for the configuration management system should participate in change advisory boards to display changes made to the infrastructure in the PPM.
-In this case, all changes must be checked before closing the ticket as successful.
+In this case, all differences must be checked before closing the ticket successfully.

 “Configuration verification and configuration audits ensure the composition of a project’s configuration items is correct and that corresponding changes are registered, assessed, approved, tracked, and correctly implemented.
-This ensures athe functional requirements defined in the configuration documentation have been met.” – PMBOK® Guide, Sixth Edition
+This ensures the functional requirements defined in the configuration documentation have been met.” – PMBOK® Guide, Sixth Edition